 Product-market fit

-After the MVP release, the CTO is primarily responsible for expanding existing functionality, adding new features, and improving the overall user experience.
-Moreover, the CTO must manage the growing development team and set up an effective workflow at this stage.
+After the MVP release, a CTO is primarily responsible for expanding existing functionality and improving the overall user experience.
+If the startup needs to pivot, a CTO guides the team through the transition by outlining a revamped technical roadmap.

 Scaling

 During this phase, the main focus is retaining existing users and increasing market share.
 That's why a CTO monitors the market to ensure the company stays on top of tech trends and outperforms its competitors.
-The CTO's responsibilities here primarily focus on management.
+At this stage, your CTO also oversees the scalability efforts, prioritizes features for growth, and manages the growing development team.

 Networking